Your buyer can securely pay for your car online and you're protected from scams.

 After KeySavvy verifies and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
 For most transactions, we'll initiate your payment as soon as the buyer confirms they have possession by clicking a button on their KeySavvy dashboard.

-Many sellers choose to mail their title in advance, after we verify their buyer's payment.
-We'll provide a guide for signing and mailing your title.
+Many sellers choose to mail their title in advance, before handing over the keys.
+After you and your buyer agree on a price, we'll provide a guide for signing and mailing your title.

 After KeySavvy verifies your buyer's payment and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
 Don't give your vehicle to the buyer until KeySavvy has verified your buyer's payment.
 After we approve, you and the buyer can determine when and where to meet to hand over your keys or arrange vehicle shipping.